 Pack the large inner bearing (A5) with high temperature disc brake bearing grease and install into the back side of the hub.
 The inner seal can then be pressed in or lightly tapped in with a hammer by circling the perimeter.
+If your truck has front wheel ABS, remove the reluctor ring from the stock rotor and install it onto the hub.
+The ABS pickup magnet will be remounted to the spindle using the bolt hole it previously used on the dust shield.

 You can now install the hub onto the spindle, then pack the outer bearing (A3) with grease and install under the factory washer, castle nut, and supplied cotter pin.
-After bending the leg of the cotter pin, install the machined dust cap as shown.
+Install the machined dust cap as shown.

-The radial bracket can temporarily be installed at this time using the supplied bolts with flat washers and two .750x.438x.030 shim washers between the bracket and spindle.
+The radial bracket can temporarily be installed at this time using the supplied bolts and two .750x.438x.030 shim washers between the bracket and spindle.
 It is not necessary to torque them at this time.

 Arrange the rotor and hat in the position shown ensuring the arrow noting rotation direction is correct for its position on the vehicle.
-Note that the hat should be installed on the flat side of the rotor.
 Start the first few threads of all 12 of the 1⁄4-20 12-point bolts.
 Using an alternating sequence, apply red Loctite® 271 to the threads, and torque to 155 in-lbs.
 The rotor can be installed on the hub at this time using two lug nuts to hold the hat flat against the hub.